 6. Snowshoeing & Cross Country Skiing

 As soon as there’s enough snow to walk on, you’ll see outdoor enthusiasts traversing trails scattered throughout the state.
-It’s not surprising that snowshoeing and cross country skiing have become so popular since they are both low-cost activities that aren’t particularly difficult to learn; especially showshoeing.
-There’s usually no need for a lift ticket, specialized clothing or a drive to a far flung location.
-If you have your own snowshoes or cross country skis, below are some options for your next trip.
+It’s not surprising that snowshoeing and cross country skiing have become so popular since they are both low-cost activities that aren’t particularly difficult to learn; especially snowshoeing.
+There’s usually no need for a lift ticket, specialized clothing or a drive to a far-flung location.
+If you have your own snowshoes or cross-country skis, below are some options for your next trip.